-Asbestos abatement workers conducting Class I, II, or III asbestos abatement shall complete the EPA 32-hour Asbestos Worker training.
+Asbestos abatement workers conducting Class I, II, or III asbestos abatement shall complete the EPA 32 hour Asbestos Worker training.
 Asbestos abatement workers shall be licensed by the Pennsylvania Department of Labor and Industry as Asbestos Abatement Workers.
-If work occurs in Philadelphia or Allegheny County, the workers shall be d.
-Asbestos Abatement Supervisor Training e.
-Training Records
+If work occurs in Philadelphia or Allegheny County, the workers shall be licensed to complete work in those areas.

+d.
+Asbestos Abatement Supervisor Training

-The supervisor or competent person on any abatement project shall complete the EPA 40-hour Asbestos Supervisor training and be licensed by the Pennsylvania Department of Labor & Industry as an Asbestos Abatement Supervisor.
+The supervisor or competent person on any abatement project shall complete the EPA 40-hour Asbestos Supervisor training and be licensed by the Pennsylvania Department of Labor and Industry as an Asbestos Abatement Supervisor.